tracim/tracim/backend/doc/api.md

 }
 ```

-You can also see an error code in json response as `code`, this is useful in case you want to process errors (eg in case of `HTTP 400`).
-In these cases, there are several error cases, so you can have a more detailed error using these err codes.
+A detailed error code in given in field `code`, in addition to the more general HTTP error status for a more fine-grained error handling.

-Look at [error.py](../tracim_backend/error.py) to get detail.
+Look at [error.py](../tracim_backend/error.py) for more details.

-Note: a specific endpoint about error cases code, [will be added later](https://github.com/tracim/tracim/issues/1006).
+Note: a specific endpoint about error cases code [will be added later](https://github.com/tracim/tracim/issues/1006).